 Financial metrics, like total cost of ownership (TCO) and return on investment (ROI), are fundamental to making asset and technology investment decisions.
-This is true whether you’re the CIO of a large corporation, an entrepreneur at a start-up, or even the seller of a desired solution.
-When you propose an investment, you’re typically fighting for budget.
+When you propose an investment, you’re fighting for budget.
 You need an objective way to demonstrate the value of the proposed purchase.
 But what can you learn from TCO vs ROI and which metric will help the most?

 What is Total Cost of Ownership (TCO)?